The essential p-dimension of the split finite quasi-simple groups of classical Lie type: Introduction

+What is the essential dimension of the finite simple groups?
 This question is quite difficult to answer.
 A few results for small groups (not necessarily simple) have been proven.
-For example, it is known that $\ed_k(S_5) = 2$, $\ed_k(S_6) = 3$ for $k$ of characteristic not $2$ (\cite{BF}), and $\ed_k(A_7) = \ed_k(S_7) = 4$ in characteristic $0$ (\cite{Dun}).
+For example, it is known that $\ed_k(S_5) = 2$, $\ed_k(S_6) = 3$ for $k$ of characteristic not $2$ \cite{BF}, and $\ed_k(A_7) = \ed_k(S_7) = 4$ in characteristic $0$ \cite{Dun}.
 It is also known that for $k$ a field of characteristic $0$ containing all roots of unity, $\ed_k(G) = 1$ if and only if $G$ is isomorphic to a cyclic group $\Z/n\Z$ or a dihedral group $D_m$ where $m$ is odd (\cite{BR}, Theorem 6.2).
 Various bounds have also been proven.
 See \cite{BR}, \cite{Mer}, \cite{Reich},\cite{Mor}, among others.
 For a nice summary of the results known in 2010, see \cite{Reich}.

 We can find a lower bound to this question by considering the corresponding question for essential $p$-dimension.
+In this paper, we prove: \begin{theorem} \begin{enumerate}[(1)] Let $p$ be a prime, $k$ a field with $\text{char } k \neq p$.
+Then